cDenton1/cDenton1.github.io/_posts/2026-02-26-MangoBleed.md

 [file path]/MangoBleed/live_response/packages/dpkg_-l.txt:ii  mongodb-org-tools                  8.0.16                                  amd64        MongoDB tools
 ```

-For this question we're looking for the server version, which in output I copied above, it's the third from the bottom.
+For this question we're looking for the server version, which is in the output I copied above, it's the third from the bottom.

 I think another easier way of searching for this, if you have some experience with MongoDB and what the logs look like, would be searching for `mongodb-org-server` itself instead.
 This would minimize the results and narrow it down much faster and easier.